Barham, John Kenneth Interview

 The camp?
 I’ve forget now where … oh, there’s so many camps, I can’t remember them all.

-Place called Tikitiki, and we stopped there; we stopped and had a coffee there.
-And guy in the shop said, “Have you seen the little church?”
+It’s a place called Tikitiki, and we stopped and had a coffee, and guy in the shop says, “Have you seen the little church?”
 I said, “I’ve seen it.”
 He said, “Go and have a look on the inside”, he said, “you’ll be amazed.”
 And everything in the church, the whole church – the seating, the pew[s] -everything was carved.
 The Māori … it was amazing what they’d done to it.
 It was an old church … it was very, very interesting, yeah.
 I couldn’t believe all the carving that was done – gosh, it was amazing!
 Even the rafters were carved, you know, like this one up here.
 All carving.

 And did you go and see the wharf that goes out into the sea?